fingo/spata/readme.md

 We do not need to include every field from CSV source in the schema definition.
 It is enough to do it only for those fields we are interested in.

-Schema is validated as part of regular stream processing pipeline:
+Schema is validated as part of a regular stream processing pipeline:
 ```scala
 val schema = ???
 val stream: Stream[IO, Char] = ???
 val parser: CSVParser[IO] = CSVParser[IO]()
 val validatedStream = stream.through(parser.parse).through(schema.validate)
 ```
-As result of validation process, the ordinary CSV `Record` is converted to `ValidatedRecord[T]`, which is an alias for `Validated[InvalidRecord, TypedRecord[T]]`.
+As a result of the validation process, the ordinary CSV `Record` is converted to `ValidatedRecord[T]`, which is an alias for `Validated[InvalidRecord, TypedRecord[T]]`.
-The parametric type `T` is the compile-time, [shapeless](https://github.com/milessabin/shapeless) based, representation of record data type.
+The parametric type `T` is the compile-time, [shapeless](https://github.com/milessabin/shapeless) based representation of the record data type.
 Because it depends on the schema definition and is quite elaborate, we are not able to manually provide it - we have to let the compiler infer it.
 This is why the type signatures are omitted from some variable definitions in code excerpts in this chapter.
-Although the compiler infers the types correctly, the IDEs/linters often incorrectly report problems.
+Although the compiler infers the types correctly, the IDEs/linters often wrongly report problems.
 Please do not be held back by red marks in your code editor.

-[Validated](https://typelevel.org/cats/datatypes/validated.html) is Cats data type for wrapping validation results.
+[Validated](https://typelevel.org/cats/datatypes/validated.html) is a Cats data type for wrapping validation results.
 It is similar to `Either`, with `Valid` corresponding to `Right` and `Invalid` to `Left`, but more suitable for validation scenarios.
 Please reach for Cats documentation for in-depth introduction.